12 dead in Alabama due to Claudette, including 10 children

 Top winds from Claudette remained near 30 mph (45 kph) on Sunday.
 National Hurricane Center forecasters predicted it would strengthen back to tropical storm status Monday over eastern North Carolina before heading out to sea in the Atlantic Ocean.

-The center of Claudette’s disorganized circulation was located about 15 miles (20 kilometers) east-northeast of Atlanta on Sunday morning.
+The center of Claudette’s disorganized circulation was located about 10 miles (15 kilometers) west-southwest of Athens, Georgia, on Sunday afternoon.
 It was moving east-northeast at 17 mph (28 kph), the National Hurricane Center said.

 Aside from rainy weather, it seemed to be business as usual along North Carolina’s Outer Banks on Sunday.